Archdiocese of Cagayan de Oro: Saint John Vianney Theological Seminary

 The Saint John Vianney Theological Seminary, opened in 1985, caters mainly to the seminarians of the Ecclesiastical Province of Cagayan de Oro, although it also accepts seminarians from other aforementioned jurisdictions.
 It has a Spiritual Pastoral Formation Year and four years of Theology.
 In consortium with Xavier University – Ateneo de Cagayan, it also offers a master's degree in Pastoral Theology.
 It is run mainly by the Jesuit Fathers, though there are also many diocesan priests teaching in the seminary.
 Construction was started by Archbishop Cronin and finished by Archbishop Tuquib.

 While older priests are products of other institutions, such as the University of Santo Tomas Central Seminary in Manila, the San Jose Major Seminary at the Ateneo de Manila University in Quezon City, the San Carlos Seminary in Makati, and the Saint Francis Xavier Regional Major Seminary (REMASE) of Mindanao in Davao City, most of the younger clergy were educated at the Saint John Vianney Theological Seminary.

 Universities, colleges, and schools

-Within the Archdiocese, there are two Catholic universities (Xavier University – Ateneo de Cagayan, run by the Jesuits; and Father Saturnino Urios University, run by the Diocese of Butuan) and four colleges (Lourdes, Saint Rita's, and Christ the King, run by the R.V.M.
-Sisters; and Fatima College in Camiguin, run by the Religious Sisters of Mercy).
+Within the Archdiocese, there are two Catholic universities (Xavier University – Ateneo de Cagayan, run by the Jesuits; and Father Saturnino Urios University, run by the Diocese of Butuan) and four colleges (Lourdes, Saint Rita's, and Christ the King, run by the Religious of the Virgin Mary; and Fatima College in Camiguin, run by the Religious Sisters of Mercy).
 Most of them were either founded by Archbishop Hayes himself or founded during his time.

-There are also 18 Catholic schools, most of which are run by Sisters.
-A group of Sisters, the Hijas de Jesus, administers the only Chinese Catholic school in Cagayan de Oro, the Kong Hua School (in collaboration with the Lorenzo Ruiz Mission Society).
-The R.V.M.
-Sisters run Saint Mary's Academy of Carmen.
+There are also 18 Catholic schools, most of which are run by sisters.
+A group of sisters, the Daughters of Jesus, administers the only Chinese Catholic school in Cagayan de Oro, the Kong Hua School (in collaboration with the Lorenzo Ruiz Mission Society).
+The Religious of the Virgin Mary run St. Mary's Academy of Carmen.